softflow-anonymous/SoftFlow/pointclouds/README.md

 ```generate2
 CUDA_VISIBLE_DEVICES=0 bash scripts/generate2.sh
 ```
-or you can use the pretrained model:
+or you can sample from the pretrained model:
 ```generate2_pretrained
 CUDA_VISIBLE_DEVICES=0 bash scripts/generate2_pretrained.sh
 ```

 ## Evaluation

-Requirements (see `install.sh` in [here](https://github.com/stevenygd/PointFlow), we tested the code with pytorch 1.0.1 and gcc 7.5):
+Requirements (We tested the code with pytorch 1.0.1 and gcc 7.5.
+See `install.sh` in [here](https://github.com/stevenygd/PointFlow).):
 ```requirements
 cd metrics/pytorch_structural_losses/
 make clean